rakhimov/scram/doc/theory.rst

 about its impact on the top event.
 This analysis is used to filter out components that need most attention to reduce the overall risk.

+.. note:: The following interpretations are valid only for coherent fault trees.

 Fussel-Vesely